Operated by former employees who volunteer their time. Not officially endorsed or supported. Join us!

 - If approaching 65: "Medicare and You" Download a searchable pdf copy from the official Medicare site.
 Especially see the very helpful flowchart on page 16 and the table on page 69.

 The Hewlett-Packard Alumni Association is an independent volunteer organization of former HP and Hewlett Packard Enterprise employees – and those in the process of leaving.
-Operated by former employees who volunteer their time; Not endorsed or supported by any company.
+Operated by former employees who volunteer their time; Not officially endorsed or supported by any company.

 For more mutual help on this topic and many others, join the independent HP Alumni Association.
 If you were formerly a regular, direct employee of HP or HPE -- or are in the process of leaving -- join HPAlumni via email.
 No charge, thanks to HPAA members.